435 'A' Highway 1, Strathmore, AB, T1P 1J4

 Program Mission: To facilitate real life growth in children with developmental challenges by delivering therapy in the school setting.

-Rationale: Children and their families will experience more connection and support in their own community and thus the need to bring the therapeutic intervention to the children in their local schools.
+Rationale: Children and their families will experience more connection and support in their own community and thus the need to bring therapeutic intervention to the children in their local schools.